-Transactional Analysis (TA) is a form of modern psychology that aims to promote personal change and growth using a set of conceptual tools.
+Transactional Analysis (TA) is a form of modern psychology that aims to promote personal change as well as growth using a set of conceptual tools.
 It was developed in the 1960s by Dr. Eric Berne.

 Transactional analysis can help people reach their fullest potential in all areas of life.
-It is an excellent therapy for understanding and developing constructive communication in relationships.
+It is an excellent therapy for understanding and helping to develop constructive communication in relationships.

-There are three key concepts in this form of therapy.
+There are three key concepts in transactional analysis psychotherapy.
 These form the base for its approach to understanding problems and how to make things better.